lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app3.md

 While the chances of Apify failing to return output, such as due to a timeout error, are low, they are not zero.
 Such occurrences can negatively impact user experience.
 To ensure smooth performance, consider using an alternative image search solution.
 Among the free options, Lady H. chose Google Custom Search for its speed and allowance of 100 free queries per day.
 To use it, you need to [create a Google Search API key][9] and [create a search engine to get its ID][10].

 #### 5. Other Key Packages to Install
-Besides package "streamit", you also need to install the following packages:
+Besides package `streamit`, you also need to install the following packages:
 * `pip install pydeck` to enable the display of suggested locations on the map.
 * `pip install openai` to use OpenAI API.
 * `pip install streamlit-extras` to use extra features of Streamlit.